jtescher/jtescher.github.io/_drafts/how-to-set-up-a-rails-4-2-app-on-aws-with-elastic-beanstlk-and-postgresql.md

 ```

 ## Initialize the Rails app
-The most current version of rails at the time of this writing is 4.2.1so that's what we will use now.
+The most current version of rails at the time of this writing is 4.2.1 so that's what we will use now.

 ```bash
   $ gem install rails -v 4.2.1